A proof-theoretic metatheorem for nonlinear semigroups generated by an accretive operator and applications: Two applications

 and in that way crucially relies on the limit operator $\vert A\cdot\vert$ as well.
-This latter result relies on a result established by Miyadera in \cite{Miy1971}\footnote{The result goes back to earlier work by Brezis \cite{Bre1971} with a special case already contained in \cite{CL1971b} and more general results proved in \cite{CP1972}.} that
+The latter of these results relies on a result established by Miyadera in \cite{Miy1971}\footnote{The result goes back to earlier work by Brezis \cite{Bre1971} with a special case already contained in \cite{CL1971b} and more general results proved in \cite{CP1972}.} that

 for $y_0\in Ax_0$, $x\in\overline{\mathrm{dom}A}$ and $\zeta^*\in J(x-x_0)$.